connollerin/authentication_workshop/README.md

-## Welcome to our Authentication workshop!
+# Welcome to our Authentication workshop!
 ![soexcited](https://admin.mashable.com/wp-content//uploads/2013/07/Friends1.gif)

-How to implement authentication:
+How to implement google authentication:

+## Step one: Get the Client ID

 Ok so before we start, we need to go create a Google Developers Console project and client ID.